-- While the scope of this document is the scientific aspects of the pipelines, SDQA must also accommodate non-scientific KPMs and other metrics, such as computational performance characterisation. - SDQA will provide a capability to instrument the production pipelines to calculate computational performance metrics - The computational performance metrics that SDQA calculates will be in practice surrogates for the actual computational performance in production since those will depend on the production system architecture.
-The purpose of calculating those as part of SDQA is to continuously monitor relative performance to alert the developers that a regression has occurred. - SDQA can calculate modeled system performance from the surrogate computational metrics if a model is provided to it (e.g., from Architecture). - A library of these instrumentations will be provided so that they can be mixed and matched to pipelines depending on the performance metric of interest.
+- While the scope of this document is the scientific aspects of the pipelines, SDQA must also accommodate non-scientific KPMs and other metrics, such as computational performance characterisation. - SDQA will provide a capability to instrument the production pipelines to calculate computational performance metrics, and harvest data from those instrumentations (via logs or more direct ways of populating the QC database tables). - The computational performance metrics that SDQA calculates will be in practice surrogates for the actual computational performance in production since those will depend on the production system architecture.
+The purpose of calculating those as part of SDQA is to continuously monitor relative performance to alert the developers that a regression has occurred. - SDQA can calculate modeled system performance from the surrogate computational metrics if a model is provided to it (e.g., from Architecture).

-6.2.1.5 Curated Datasets
+A library of these instrumentations will be provided so that they can be mixed and matched to pipelines depending on the performance metric of interest.

-- Part of the process for validating the software and its performance is selecting rich but targeted standardized data sets to generate directly comparable metrics between different versions of the software. - SDQA will select and curate a combination of simulated and precursor datasets that are modest enough for "canary" test runs but rich enough to characterise the envelope of algorithmic performance.
+6.3.1.5 Curated Datasets

-• SDQA will "publish" (make available) these datasets so developers can run the validation tests directly against them in their own environments.
+- Part of the process for validating the software and its performance is selecting rich but targeted standardized data sets to generate directly comparable metrics between different versions of the software. - SDQA will select and curate a combination of simulated and precursor datasets that are modest enough for "canary" test runs but rich enough to characterise the envelope of algorithmic performance. - SDQA will "publish" (make available) these datasets so developers can run the validation tests directly against them in their own environments.

-6.2.1.6 SQUASH - Science Quality Analysis Harness SQUASH is a QA-as-a-service architecture that comprises the following elements:
+6.3.1.6 SQUASH - Science Quality Analysis Harness SQUASH is a QC-as-a-service architecture that comprises the following elements:

-- 1. The execution of simple pipeline workflows for the purposes of QA - 2.
-The construction of those QA workflows with an emphasis on usability (not necessarily performance) - 3.
+- 1. The execution of simple pipeline workflows for the purposes of QC - 2.
+The construction of those QC workflows with an emphasis on usability (not necessarily performance) - 3.
 The collection and exposure of the results of those runs for further retrieval and analysis - 4.
 A monitoring system to detect threshold trespass and excursions from past trends